ensarshterbani/batform/README.md

 Batform is a social media website that demonstrates modern web development practices using semantic HTML5, clean CSS design, and JavaScript for interactivity.
 The project follows a progressive enhancement approach: HTML for structure, CSS for presentation, and JavaScript for dynamic functionality.

+## Client-Server model simulation

+Instead of a real database and backend implemented with something like PHP and MySQL, we have chosen instead to only use JavaScript's localStorage as a simulation of a client-server model, since our project is only focused on the front-end.

 ## Contributors

 This project is being developed by Ensar Shtërbani, Erzen Neziri and Luis Tunaj.